Marianne Beninato, PT, DPT, PhD, was a Professor in the Department of Physical Therapy. She was awarded Professor Emerita status in 2017.

-Dr. Beninato taught in the area of gross anatomy, neuroscience and motor control in the entry level and post-professional curricula.
-The anatomy and neuroscience courses taught by Dr Beninato include cadaver dissection and examination of human nervous tissue.
+Dr. Beninato taught in the area of gross anatomy, neuroscience, and motor control in the entry-level and post-professional curricula.
+The anatomy and neuroscience courses taught by Dr. Beninato include cadaver dissection and examination of human nervous tissue.
 Dr. Beninato’s research interests are in the area of measurement qualities of the clinical outcome measures commonly used by physical therapists.
-Her research helps clinicians formulate meaningful interpretation of the test scores they generate as part of their patient examinations.
+Her research helps clinicians formulate a meaningful interpretation of the test scores they generate as part of their patient examinations.

 Dr. Beninato is an active Neurology section APTA member and she also holds an appointment at the Massachusetts General Hospital where she practices physical therapy in the area of acute care neurology.

 - BS, Physical Therapy, Quinnipiac College, Hamden, CT

 - PhD, Anatomy, Medical College of Virginia, Richmond, VA

 Dr. Beninato is interested in research that helps clinicians interpret the meaning of change scores after physical therapy intervention.

 Beninato M, Fernandes A, Plummer L. Minimal Clinically Important Difference of the Functional Gait Assessment in Older Adults.
 Phys Ther 2014; 94: 1594-1600.